 - I believe that animals exist to…

 - Good versus evil.
-Does it truly exist?
-What are the gray areas?
+Do they truly exist?
+Are there gray areas?
 Do good people do bad things?

 - Have you ever been just about to drift off to sleep only to be roused because you spontaneously remembered an embarrassing moment from your past?

 - Get a package of one of your favorite canned or boxed foods and look at the ingredients.
-Use every ingredient in your writing session.
+Use every ingredient in your next piece of writing.

 Now It’s Your Turn